 It is the responsibility of the importer to determine the duties and taxes due on a goods movement.

-Tariff option | Description |
+Tariff option | >Description |

-UK Internal Market Scheme (UKIMS) | Traders authorised on the UK Internal Market Scheme (UKIMS) do not have to pay EU duty when moving goods declared ‘not at risk’. |
+UKIMS | If you hold UKIMS authorisation, you don’t have to pay EU duty when moving goods declared ‘not at risk’. |

-Preferential tariff | Under the EU–UK Trade and Cooperation Agreement (TCA), Preferential tariff rates enable traders to pay zero or reduced EU tariff duty rates on goods proven to be of UK origin. |
+Preferential tariff | Under the EU–UK Trade and Cooperation Agreement (TCA), Preferential tariff rates enable you to pay zero or reduced EU tariff duty rates on goods proven to be of UK origin. |

-Customs Duty waivers | A customs duty waiver enables traders to waiver up to €300,000 in EU duty payments over three tax years.
+Customs Duty waivers | A customs duty waiver enables you to waiver up to €300,000 in EU duty payments over three tax years.
 This option is often used when moving low volumes of goods infrequently. |

 Duty relief by procedure | Certain customs procedures allow all traders with appropriate authorisations to claim duty suspension or relief subject to certain conditions. |